openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

    A file-level dependency has been identified from the specified package on the specified files, but there is no explicit corresponding entry in :term:`RDEPENDS`.
-If particular files are required at runtime then ``RDEPENDS`` should be declared in the recipe to ensure the packages providing them are built.
+If particular files are required at runtime then :term:`RDEPENDS` should be declared in the recipe to ensure the packages providing them are built.